-As the lenders' independent engineer, we provided high level guidance to a consortium of lenders (including OPIC, EIB & Proparco/AFD) on the quality and status of the project throughout the design and construction process.
+As lenders' independent engineer, we provided high-level guidance to a consortium (including OPIC, EIB & Proparco/AFD) on the quality and status of the project throughout the design and construction process.

-Services included engineering and design reviews, review of the works against agreed the programme and cost plan, as well as validation of progress milestones used to support loan disbursements.
+Services included reviews of engineering and design and the works agreed against the programme and cost plan.
+We also validated progress milestones used to support loan disbursements.

-A significant element of this role included evaluation of environmental and social performance against a construction environmental management plan developed to ensure that environmental and social impacts were managed within accepted international standards (in this case International Finance Corporation performance standards).
+A key element included evaluation of environmental and social performance against a construction environmental management plan to ensure all environmental and social impacts were managed within accepted international standards.

 From our independent position we were able to advise the lenders on the substantive issues and support the development (by the key stakeholders) of appropriate management measures to mitigate environmental and social risks.